 Proteas in Pots

 Proteas may be grown in large pots very successfully.
-Good quality potting mixes are well drained and open with a slightly acidic pH and as such are the ideal soil environment for Proteas.
+Good quality, native potting mixes are well drained and open with a slightly acidic pH, low in phosphorous and as such are the ideal soil environment for Proteas.
 When growing Proteas in pots, do not use a saucer beneath the pot and raising the pot off the ground will ensure good drainage, as will extra holes in the base of the pot.
 You will need to keep the potting mix moist, but not wet.
-When growing Proteas in pots, you will need to fertilise with a slow release fertiliser.
-The fertiliser must be low in Phosphorus, such as Osmocote Native Fertiliser.
+When growing Proteas in pots, you will need to fertilise with a slow release fertiliser that is low in Phosphorus.

 Pruning Proteas